fin-cli/handbook/commands/post/list.md

-# wp post list
+# fin post list

 Gets a list of posts.

-Display posts based on all arguments supported by [WP_Query()](https://developer.wordpress.org/reference/classes/wp_query/).
+Display posts based on all arguments supported by [FIN_Query()](https://developer.wordpress.org/reference/classes/fin_query/).
 Only shows post types marked as post by default.

 ### OPTIONS

 [\--&lt;field&gt;=&lt;value&gt;]
-: One or more args to pass to WP_Query.
+: One or more args to pass to FIN_Query.

 [\--field=&lt;field&gt;]
 : Prints the value of a single field for each post.